tari-project/rfcs/src/RFC-0120_Consensus.md

 The Nonce MUST conform to the following:

 * MUST be transmitted as an unsigned 64-bit integer.
-* For RandomX blocks, this MUST be 0.
+* For RandomX-M (Monero merge-mined) blocks, this MUST be 0.
+RandomX-T blocks may use the nonce as part of the PoW solution.

 #### PoW